-A variety of practicum opportunities are available both on- and off-campus facilities.
+A variety of practicum opportunities are available at both on- and off-campus facilities.
 During the two-year program, students will complete a minimum of two semesters of training in the University Clinic and usually participate in two semesters of off-campus practicum.
-Initial clinical experiences are gained in the University of Arizona Speech-Language Clinic under the supervision of University clinical instructors and teaching faculty.
+Initial clinical experiences are gained in the University of Arizona Speech-Language Clinic under the supervision of University faculty.
 In subsequent semesters, students either continue on campus or rotate to a variety of off-campus facilities, including public schools, local medical centers, and children's agencies.
+Satisfactory levels of knowledge and clinical independence must be demonstrated on-campus before students will be placed with off-campus clinical instructors.
 Advanced clinical experiences are also available in the context of clinical research and specialty clinics.

-Assignments are based on satisfactory completion of prerequisite coursework, previous clinical experiences, student interest, and availability.
-Some off campus placements also include an interview process.
-Clinical activities are scheduled to ensure that each student gains balanced experience in the evaluation and treatment of speech and language disorders in children and adults.
+Assignments are based on students demonstrating satisfactory academic progress, knowledge, skills, and level of independence demonstrated in previous clinical experiences, CFCC and CAA requirements, and site availability.
+Some off campus placements have specific requirements regarding student availability, skills, and interests; others include an interview process.
+While student preference is taken into account, decisions related to practicum are at the discretion of the ADH for CE and scheduled to ensure that each student gains balanced experience in the evaluation and treatment of speech and language disorders in children and adults.